-This technique doesn’t require any other program, avoiding the complexity or redundancy involved with other tandem-solutions (OneNote + Outlook ; OneNote + Microsoft Todo ; OneNote + Wunderlist ; OneNote + Todoist…) : while I am enticed with those more sophisticated solutions (I have tried really hard some of them), they definitely don’t work for me !
+This technique doesn’t require any other program, avoiding the complexity or redundancy involved with other tandem-solutions (OneNote + Outlook ; OneNote + Microsoft Todo ; OneNote + Wunderlist ; OneNote + Todoist…) : while I am enticed with those more sophisticated solutions (I have tried really hard some of them, believe me !), they definitely don’t work for me.

 To get started, watch my video which will walk you through my workflow.

-After watching, you may come back here, and read some additional considerations below, and share your experience in the comment section.
+After watching, you may be willing to come back here, and read some additional considerations below, and share your experience in the comment section.